DIPlib/diplib/src/documentation/workplan.md

     All measurement features have been ported, including the previously only defined in *DIPimage*.

+1.  *MATLAB* interface is partially completed: It is possible to convert `dip::Image` objects to MATLAB `dip_image` objects and vice-versa, as well as a series of numeric and string parameter types.

+1.  *DIPimage* toolbox: The `dip_image` object is defined and has a few functions, including all binary and unary operators in one MEX-file, and the `measure` function in another MEX-file.

 ## What still needs to be done: